 If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

-But did you know there are actually several different types of ants living in Ohio?
-Each type of ant has its own unique characteristics, habits, and behaviors.
+Did you know there are several different types of ants living in Ohio?
+Each type has unique characteristics, habits, and behaviors.

-In this blog post, we’ll take a look at some of the most common types of ants in Ohio, so you can become more knowledgeable about the species living near you.
+In this blog post, we’ll look at some of the most common types of ants in Ohio so that you can become more knowledgeable about the species living near you.

 Types of Ants in Ohio

-These types of ants in Ohio are small (usually about 1/4-inch long) and reddish-brown or black in color.
+These ants in Ohio are small (usually about 1/4-inch long) and reddish-brown or black.

 They are found in large colonies near pavement, sidewalks, or buildings and prefer to nest outdoors in soil or sand.